 Golden Tomatoes Pepperoni Pizza

-This golden tomatoes pepperoni pizza was the third one I made that night, and even if our bellies were full we still enjoyed each a slice, since the combo was so irresistible.
-I had some leftover micro greens in the fridge, and I added them to the pizza, they added a nice pop of color, and their mild taste was very nice in contrast with the more powerful basil.
+This pizza was the third one I made last night,.
+Even so, after being full, we still enjoyed each one extra slice, since the combo was so irresistible.
+In addition, I had some leftover micro greens in the fridge, and I added them to the pizza.
+They added a nice pop of color, and their mild taste was very nice in contrast with the more powerful basil.